denko-rb/mruby-milkv-duo/README.md

 - Pin Mode
 - Digital Write
 - Digital Read
+- PWM Write (appears to work only on GPIO2 for Duo 256M)

 ## Build Instructions
 - Unless running Ubuntu, set up a virtual machine with Ubuntu 24.04, then install: